sreesreejuks/cfn-learning/cfn-vpc-setup/README.md

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+What did I learn while building this project?
+What challenges did I face and how did I overcome them?

     "This project significantly improved my practical knowledge of CloudFormation.
     I became more comfortable with the various sections of a template, handling parameters,